onnx/onnx/docs/docsgen/source/tutorial_python/concepts.rst

 The opset is mapped to the version of the *onnx* package.
 It is incremented every time the minor version increases.
 Every version brings updated or new operators.
-Pages :ref:`l-md-change-logs` keeps tracks of these changes.
-The current version is the following.

 .. exec_code::